 According to a 2014 study out of the United Kingdom, nearly one in five women say that factors related to their breasts – such as excessive movement, larger cup sizes and the inability to find the right sports bra – have kept them from exercising.

-• When it comes to the cup type, often an encapsulation bra with separate cups for each breasts like the FREYA, offers more support for running.
+- When it comes to the cup type, often an encapsulation bra like the Freya High Octane, with separate cups for each breast, offers more support for running.

 Of course, sometimes sore boobs isn’t a case of the bra but rather hormones associated with the menstrual cycle.